 Killed Palermo, Sicily, March 12, 1909.

-On a visit to Palermo in western Sicily to gather information on the identities of mafiosi who might have fled to the U.S., Petrosino was shot in the head at a garden in the Piazza Marina on March 12, 1909.
+On a visit to Palermo in western Sicily, officially to gather information on the identities of Mafiosi who might have fled to the U.S., Petrosino was shot through the body, in the throat and in the head while he stood beside a garden in the Piazza Marina on March 12, 1909.
 He was 48.

 His visit to Sicily was supposed to have been a secret.
 But many sources agree that Police Commissioner Bingham released fairly specific information about the trip through the New York Herald and other newspapers before Petrosino landed in Europe.
 Mafiosi in the U.S. were able to mobilize their Old World fellows to act against the lieutenant.

-Petrosino joined the New York City police department in 1883, receiving an exemption from the height requirement from Capt.
-"Clubber" Williams.
+Petrosino joined the New York City police department in 1883, despite failing to meet the department's height requirement.
+Capt.
+"Clubber" Williams was his mentor.
 He rose through the ranks, reaching the detective sergeant level in 1895 under then-police commissioner (and later U.S. President) Theodore Roosevelt.

 Petrosino's greatest successes came against transplanted Neapolitan criminals - those belonging to the Camorra.
 He was less fortunate in dealing with the Sicilian Mafiosi, but may have been on the verge of acquiring some very effective tools in the form of documentary evidence from Italian police agencies.

 Among Petrosino's more noteworthy adventures were: saving Angelo Carbone from execution by extracting a murder confession from another man; deporting Camorra leaders Tony Strolle and Enrico Alfano; and identifying both the victim and the perpetrators of the infamous barrel murder in 1903 (though the ring leaders, including Ignazio Lupo, Vito Cascio Ferro and Giuseppe Morello, managed to escape prosecution).